 Other ways to practice mindfulness include:

 - Coloring.
-Adult coloring books were invented for a reason!
+Try adult coloring books

 - Knitting.
 Creating something new can help your mind focus and provide a senseof accomplishment.